 Within each priority, 4 year-olds have priority over 3 year-olds.
 When two or more families have the same priority ranking, selection is based on the application received first.
 If applications are received on the same date, the oldest child will be selected first.

-If you are enrolled in Preschool, the following services are provided:
+If you are enrolled in a Head Start Option, the following services are provided:

 Family Partnership Agreement Process